jkitsao/devhook-engineering-blog/_posts/introducing-devhooks.md

 ## Try Devhooks Today

-If you enjoyed this post, you can explore **[Devhooks](https://devhooks.live)** — our free, live beta built right here in Nairobi.
+If you enjoyed this post, you can explore **[Devhooks](https://devhooks.live)** our free, live beta built right here in Nairobi.
 Devhooks makes working with webhooks and real-time events simple, reliable, and developer-friendly.

 - **Live Beta:** [devhooks.live](https://devhooks.live)
 - **Contact / Feedback:** kitsao@devhooks.live

-I’d really appreciate your thoughts and feedback — this is my passion project, built to make developer workflows smoother and more predictable.
+I’d really appreciate your thoughts and feedback, this is my passion project, built to make developer workflows smoother and more predictable.
 Your input helps shape Devhooks into a tool that truly serves the community.